Year 11 Media Units 1 and 2

 - applying the media production process to create, develop and construct narratives

-- analysis of the construction of media texts and their messages to an audience
+- analysing the construction of media texts and their messages to an audience

-- critical thinking regarding the relationships between media technologies, media products and the society that produced them
+- thinking critically about the relationships between media technologies, media products and the society that produced them

-- analysis of the intentions of media creators and producers and the influences of narratives on an audience
+- analysing of the intentions of media creators and producers and the influences of narratives on an audience

 Requirements